Modeling-NovelDiabetesMeds/MEPS-Bootstrap-EXPND-SF6D/README.md

 **Acknowledgments**

+MEPS datasets are publicly available and can be obtained from https://meps.ahrq.gov/.

 Research reported in this repository was supported by the National Heart, Lung, And Blood Institute (NHLBI) of the National Institutes of Health under award number: R01HL153456.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 This work has not been peer-reviewed.
 The authors have no competing interests to declare.